KSneijders/AoE2ScenarioParser/docs/cheatsheets/triggers.md

 ### Copy

-Pretty simple and straigtforward.
+Pretty simple and straightforward.
 It copies a trigger adding it at the end of the trigger list.
-Selecting a trigger is done using the standard trigger_index, display_index and trigger reference.
-You can use it as
+Selecting a trigger is done using the standard trigger identifiers
-follows:

 ```py
 copied_trigger = trigger_manager.copy_trigger(3)